{{ root_page.title }}

 Call: 0345 123 2399

-For more information regarding type 1 diabetes, please visit www.nhs.uk/type1diabetes
+For more information about type 1 diabetes, please visit www.nhs.uk/type1diabetes

 Type 2 Diabetes